Banquete, Texas: History

-and Was also the place of Camp Charles Russell, a military camp to train CSA soldiers.
+and was also the place of Camp Charles Russell, a military camp to train CSA soldiers.

 Education

 The Banquete Independent School District serves area students.
 Their latest graduating class consisted of 55 seniors.

+Del Mar College is the designated community college for all of Nueces County.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Banquete has a humid subtropical climate, Cfa on climate maps.

+Demographics

+Banquete first appeared as a census designated place in the 2010 U.S. census.